lcarlier/EasyMock/docs/architecture.md

 Each of the test class which verify the generated mocks perform the following
 actions:
 1. Gets the path to the header file to be parsed from the factory.
-2. Calls the API that parses the the header file.
+2. Calls the API that parses the header file.
 3. Verifies that the set of [EasyMock internal object][eio] returned by the parser is as expected.